JustDoom/8ChocChip/README.md

 # 8ChocChip

+**This is a basic SDL port of the emulator.
+The menu and sound is not yet implementated.
+Gameplay frame rate increased from SFML 650 or so to about 5000 with SDL so may finish this once it is more stable**

 8ChocChip is an emulator for the Chip8 software that I am working on to learn the basics around emulation.
 I decided to program this in C++ because I wanted to do more in it and improve my skills.